 Low Carb Coating Alternatives

-There are a few different low carb breadcrumb coatings I like to use when frying food.
+There are a few different low-carb breadcrumb coatings I like to use when frying food.

-This is the breading that I used for this recipe.
+Coconut Flour: This is the breading that I used for this recipe.
 I chose this breading for several reasons.
 First, it is easy as it is just one ingredient.
 Second, the mild sweet coconut flavor blends really well with the orange sauce.
-The one big drawback about this coating is that it doesn’t get as crunchy as some of the other breading options and it softens pretty fast once you add the sauce.
+The one big drawback about this coating is that it doesn’t get as crunchy as some of the other breading options, and it softens pretty fast once you add the sauce.

 More Keto Chinese Recipes